martinandert/react-inline/README.md

 ## Caveats

 * Just using `var styles = StyleSheet.create(...)` in your React modules and skipping the transformation step won't work.
 It's the transformation that is responsible for a) generating the real CSS, and b) turning your `StyleSheet.create(...)` calls into object literals holding the CSS class names so you can do `<foo className={styles.bar} />` without breaking React.
 But you are transpiling your JavaScript anyway to get these cool new ES6 features, aren't you?
-* A stylesheet specification cannot contain dynamic stuff, e.g. `backgroundImage: 'url('+imgUrl+')'`, because although the transformer parses the source input, it is neither compiled nor otherwise interpreted.
-If you really need to add dynamic styles, that's what the `style` attribute/prop was made for. `style` also has the positive side-effect of taking precedence over class names.
+* Apart from simple arithmetic and string concats, a stylesheet specification cannot contain advanced dynamic stuff, because although the transformer parses the source input, it is not compiled.
+If you really need to add truly dynamic styles, that's what the `style` attribute/prop was made for. `style` also has the positive side-effect of taking precedence over class names.
 * Writing a gulp/grunt/browserify/webpack/you-name-it plugin for React Inline will be a hard nut to crack.
 This is due to the fact that in order to properly compress all CSS class names used in a project, the transformer needs some global context in form of a cache holding the generated class names for each file.
 And such a plugin needs to be isomorphic, i.e. it must produce the same output when transpiling for the client and the server environment.